FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 #### Start a feature git flow process

-A new feature starts with the command mvn jgitflow:feature-start.
+A new feature starts with the command <i>mvn jgitflow:feature-start</i>.

-- This prompts the user for a for the feature-branch name, which should carry the ticket ID (in our story, 'ST-145'):
+- This prompts the user for the feature-branch name, which should carry the ticket ID (in our story, 'ST-145'):

 ![image alt text]({{ site.url }}/public/l8Up2rOYZomboTh06PZE0A_img_2.png)

-A new feature branch is then checked out from 'develop'

-- The ticket status is updated to 'IN PROGRESS':
+A new feature branch is then checked out from 'develop' and the ticket status is updated to 'IN PROGRESS':

 ![image alt text]({{ site.url }}/public/l8Up2rOYZomboTh06PZE0A_img_3.png)

 #### Complete a feature git flow process

-The command 'mvn jgitflow:feature-finish' ends the feature lifecycle.
+The command <i>mvn jgitflow:feature-finish</i> ends the feature lifecycle.

-- This prompts the user for the desired feature name to finish, where the default is the current branch.
+It prompts the user for the desired feature name to finish, where the default is the current branch.

 ![image alt text]({{ site.url }}/public/l8Up2rOYZomboTh06PZE0A_img_4.png)